Paul Budde

 In 2007 we visited Dendermonde and of course also the statue of the four heroes and their horse.

-The new feud started off with Grifo claiming a more equal share of the inheritance, supported by the Bavarian nobility.
-While Grifo was imprisoned many of these noble especially in the south of the kingdom kept Carloman and Pippin busy for the next few years.
-In order to reinforce the legitimacy of their position the placed a new Merovingian king on the throne, Childeric III son of the already deceased Chilperic II.
+The new feud started off with his brother Grifo claiming a more equal share of the inheritance, supported by the Bavarian nobility.
+While Grifo was imprisoned many of these nobles especially in the south of the kingdom kept his other brother Carloman and Pippin himself busy for the next few years.
+In order to reinforce the legitimacy of their position they placed a new Merovingian king on the throne, Childeric III son of the already deceased Chilperic II.

 Carloman and Pippin also worked closely together to reform the Frankish church, restoring statuary rule.
 Pippin also appointed many of the clergy in administrative positions.